 Vietnam for one.
 A bigger thing was I was an only child, and I had in my mind that I needed to be there for my parents, they were almost 50 years old.
 But that was one of the things, that if I were to get killed who would be there to support them down the road.
 That was probably the bigger factor, I really didn’t want to go to Vietnam.
 I was really disturbed with, not that we shouldn’t have been there, but I was disturbed by what I was hearing from the people as to how the war was being conducted and how we were putting troops at risk unnecessarily.
 But again, the bigger thing I felt I had fulfilled my obligation and my parents were I felt I didn’t want to go on an additional risk and leave them with no support.

-Asked for advice for young people entering military service, Wilbur says:
+When asked for advice for young people entering military service, Wilbur said:

 Embrace it, go into it with an open mind, realize you are going to be challenged beyond what you think you can do, but you will react and you will learn, and you will do it.
 Do not be afraid of it, and understand that you are serving your fellow citizens… And without you this country cannot exist, you and the others that choose to make that commitment.
 But look at it as an opportunity.
 It was an opportunity to learn, it was an opportunity to see things that you wouldn’t see, and opportunity to meet people you wouldn’t meet.
 I think it also helps you to understand that if you keep your ears open and your mouth in motion limited times, you find out how much someone else knows that’s important, that you might not expect to come from that body or that head or that background.
 It’s there, and that kind of stuff helped me tremendously when I got out into the civilian world and into my job, you just have to listen.